 Eisenhower went around the room asking his staff, “What would you do?
 What should we do?”

-His chief meteorologist, Group Captain Stagg, told him there was a small window in which they could launch the attack, if they delayed 24 hours.
+His chief meteorologist, Group Captain Stagg, told him there was a small window in which they could launch the attack.
 But soon after, the bad weather would make an invasion impossible.

 Obviously, few modern leaders will face the global, life-or-death stakes that Eisenhower confronted on the eve of the D-Day landings.
-But Eisenhower’s decisiveness at this crucial moment is a powerful example of how today’s leaders can lead decisively through change and uncertain times.
+But Eisenhower’s decisiveness at this crucial moment is a powerful example of how today’s leaders can lead decisively through change.

 Be willing to change the plan